Government Agencies: Franchise

 The Contours of a Franchisor’s Vicarious Liability

-In a ruling that reflects a clear understanding of the distinction between the roles of the franchisor and franchisee, the Appeals Court of Massachusetts recently held that Domino’s was not vicariously liable for the acts of its franchisee that resulted in the death of the franchisee’s delivery driver.
+In a 2015 ruling that reflected a clear understanding of the distinction between the roles of the franchisor and franchisee, the Appeals Court of Massachusetts held that Domino’s was not vicariously liable for the acts of its franchisee that resulted in the death of the franchisee’s delivery driver.
 LeClairRyan represented the franchisor in the case, Lind v.
 Domino’s Pizza, LLC, 87 Mass.
 App.
 Ct.
 650 (July 29, 2015).

 The facts of the case are tragic.
 Alex Morales, a customer, telephoned the store around 2:30 a.m. to order a pizza.
 Morales killed the delivery driver, Corey Lind, and was later convicted of murder in the first degree, armed robbery and kidnapping.
 Corey’s parents brought a wrongful death action against Domino’s.
 The trial court granted summary judgment in favor of Domino’s, and the plaintiffs appealed.